Fine properties of geodesics and geodesic $\lambda$-convexity for the Hellinger-Kantorovich distance: Introduction

 and its inverse $w \mapsto \bfarctan(w)$ will play an important role.
 We continue to use bold function names for vector-valued functions constructed from real-valued ones as follows:

-A third crucial formula, which we will extensively study in the present paper, is related to the primal Monge formulation of Optimal Transport, and clarifies the two main components of $\HK$ arising from transport and dilation effects.
-Its main ingredient is the notion of dilation-transport pair $(\bfT,q):\R^d\to \R^d\times [0,\infty)$ acting on measures $\mu\in \MMM(\R^d)$ as
+A \GGG fourth \EEE crucial formula, which we will extensively study in the present paper, is related to the primal Monge formulation of Optimal Transport, and clarifies the two main components of $\HK$ arising from transport and \AAA growth or decay \EEE effects.
+Its main ingredient is the notion of \TRAGRO\ pair $(\bfT,q):\R^d\to \R^d\times [0,\infty)$ acting on measures $\mu\in \MMM(\R^d)$ as

 The Monge formulation of $\HK$ then looks for the optimal pair $(\bfT,q)$ among the ones transforming $\mu_0$ into $\mu_1$ by $(\bfT,q)_\star\mu_0=\mu_1$ which minimizes the conical cost